 In clinical trials, people who took 2.4 milligrams of Wegovy each week and made diet and exercise changes lost 14.9% of their body weight in 68 weeks.
 If you weigh 250 pounds, that’s a loss of more than 37 pounds!

-Want to get a Wegovy prescription online?
-Find a weight loss specialist to help decide if Wegovy is right for you and write you a prescription in as little as 24 hours if it is.*
+Want to find out if a Wegovy prescription online is right for you?
+Find a weight loss specialist to assess your needs in as little as 24 hours.*

 Providers on Klarity Health are independent practitioners with clinical autonomy; a diagnosis, treatment, or prescription is not guaranteed.